jtr0000/eJPT-Notes/2 - Footprinting_Scanning/Footprinting and Scanning.md

 ### OSI Model

-The OSI model, short for Open Systems Interconnection, is a framework developed by the ISO to make network communication easier to understand and manage.
-It breaks down the process into seven layers, each handling a specific part of the communication.
-This layered approach helps simplify the design, implementation, and troubleshooting of network systems.
+The OSI model, short for Open Systems Interconnection, is a framework developed by the ISO that breaks down the network communication process into seven layers, each handling a specific part of the communication.

 1. **Physical Layer** (Cables/Cat6/ Anything that plugs in): Handles the actual transmission of raw data bits over a physical medium, like Ethernet cables or fiber optics, and defines hardware specifications such as electrical signals and data rates.
 2. **Data Link Layer** (MAC Addresses/Switching): Manages the transfer of data frames between connected devices, ensuring reliable communication through error detection and flow control.
 It also handles MAC addresses and media access, using protocols like Ethernet and Wi-Fi.